kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## From Theatre to Movies to Art to JPL to Tech to Grad school?
 - Photos from a shoot I was on; not my Emmy!
-- From the workshop I did at JPL
+- From the workshop I did at JPL as a NASA Aerospace Scholar (my mom has all my swag)

 <img src="/images/doiknowyou/notmyemmy.png" width="300">